OpenLLM-France/RAGondin/README.md

 - **`MarkerLoader` and `DoclingLoader`** are recommended for the best performance (requires GPU).
 - **PyMuPDF4LLMLoader** or **PyMuPDFLoader**: Suggested for non-GPU users.
 Not that these loader doesn't handle Non-searchable PDF nor does it handle images (**`We will add it`**).

+Concerning the audio and video files, we use OpenAI's Whisper model to convert the audio into plain text.
+The file extensions supported by RAGondin are: .wav, .mp3, .mp4, .ogg, .flv, .wma, .aac.
+You can also choose the model used for transcription for speed or precision.
+Here are all the Whisper's models: tiny, base, small, medium, large, turbo.
+For more information, checkout [OpenAI Whisper](https://github.com/openai/whisper)

 Other file formats are pre-configured with optimal settings.

 ```bash